youvaraj/js-unittest/README.md

 # JS Functions Unit Testing with Jest

-This is a test automation framework for testing JS functions with the testing framework Jest

-## Description

 This is a sample test automation framework to do the unit testing of JavaScript Function with the testing tool Jest.

 ## Getting Started